 By this time another official has wandered over to check out the situation.
 To the assemblage, Denny points out that he didn’t really lower the roof … he lowered the windshield and the roof kinda followed.
 After some rather negative-sounding discussion, one of the officials claims he vaguely remembers speaking with Denny about this over the phone.
 He turns and walks off, satisfied that the car is properly classified.
 The other officials look after him for a moment, then shrug and pencil us in for the E/MS class, right where we wanted to be.

 The rest of the day is spent putting the motor back together.
 Denny is confident there is a 200 mph run in there, and he doesn’t mind breaking the engine to find it.
-By sundown we have the reassembly fairly far along, but there are still several hours of work for tomorrow.
+By sundown, we have the reassembly fairly far along, but there are still several hours of work that need to be done tomorrow.

 Right out of the box the car seemed to be running well.
-The tach needle swung around the dial to 7700 rpm effortlessly, then kept right on going up to 8000 rpm.
-According to the mathematics, that should have worked out to be 209 mph.
+The tach needle swung around the dial to 7,700 rpm effortlessly, then kept right on going up to 8,000 rpm.
+According to mathematics, that should have worked out to be 209 mph.